newlandsvalley/elm-webmidi-ports/README.md

 The only processing that is done on the message stream is to recognise volume control messages and thus to save to state the current maximum volume.
 This allows programs that use the module to respond to the volume control as notes are played.

-You will need to attach a MIDI input device to your computer to see any effect from Web-MIDI.
+You will need to attach a MIDI device to your computer to see any effect from Web-MIDI.
 At the time of writing, Chrome has the best support.
 Recent versions of Opera and Firefox support it but playback seems unresponsive.
 Other browsers will fail to initialise or fail to respond (say) to key presses on a MIDI keyboard.

-To build, invoke __compile.sh__ and browse to __webmidi.html__
+To build, run __make__ and browse to __webmidi.html__

 Testing
 -------